yulizhou/leetcode-exercise/README.md

 ## 70. Climbing Stairs
 Similar to No.66, it's a dynamic programming problem.
 The status `dp[i]` is the number of distinct steps at step i.
 To reach step i, we have to start from i-1 or i-2.
 So the transition function is `dp[i] = dp[i - 1] + dp[i - 2]`.

+## 71. Simplify Path
+The basic idea is to use a stack or stack-like structure and a string split to process every component of the path sequentially.
+In C++, we can use `stringstream` for this kind of thing.

 ## 88. Merge Sorted Array
 [Reference](http://www.cnblogs.com/grandyang/p/4059650.html)
 Basically we start from the end of the merged array with the length of `m+n`.
 We put whichever element is larger to the current cursor and work backwards.
 If the all elements in `nums1` are smaller than `nums2`, then we are done.
 Otherwise, we put elements from `nums2` to the front of the merged array by replacing the old `nums1` elements.